teutzue/LSD-Report/README.md

 Most of functional requirements are reflected in system as cypher queries.
 For example:

-- --Authenticate users by verifying matching credentials
+- Authenticate users by verifying matching credentials

 ![](https://github.com/teutzue/LSD-Report/blob/master/Picture4.png)

--
---Be able to fetch the most recent stories that have been persisted in the database
+- Be able to fetch the most recent stories that have been persisted in the database

 ![](https://github.com/teutzue/LSD-Report/blob/master/Picture5.png)